Bloodlust!: Television

 Bloodlust! was sold to TV in October 1963, about two years after its theatrical release, by Westhamtpon Features, a division of Desilu.
 It was part of a 41-film package which also included The Devil's Hand.

 More recently, it was shown on Mystery Science Theater 3000 on 3 September 1994, in an episode which featured the first appearance of character Pearl Forrester as well as violin playing by Maria Bamford.
 On 9 January 2009 it was featured on The Schlocky Horror Picture Show and on 8 October 2010 was shown in "The Screaming Skull" episode of Cinemassacre's Monster Madness.

-Home video
+Home media

 Bloodlust! has been in home release for a number of years and by at least 22 different distributors, as a single film or in sets of films.
 Madacy Entertainment was the first, putting the movie out on VHS and DVD in 2001.
 Reel Media Entertainment had a VHS tape in world-wide release in 2004, followed by Film Annex's world-wide release in all media in 2006.
 BAC Films distributed a DVD of the movie in France in 2006 and Elstree Entertainment released Bloodlust! on DVD in the UK in 2001.